 - a.
-The DEC must review de novo and accept, reject, or modify the Hearing Panel's findings and recommendations concerning the Petition for Reinstatement Eligibility After Suspension.
+The DEC must review de novo and accept, reject, or modify the Hearing Panel's findings and recommendations concerning the Petition for Reinstatement Eligibility.
 De novo means that the DEC must consider the matter anew, as if the Hearing Panel had rendered no recommendation, except that the DEC must give deference to rulings on procedural and evidentiary motions unless the DEC finds that such a ruling was arbitrary and capricious. - b.
-The DEC must issue its final order that grants or denies the Petition and states the date, if any, after which Respondent may file a Renewed Petition for Reinstatement Eligibility After Suspension.
-The DEC's final order also must set forth the DEC's factual findings, any mitigating or aggravating factors, and any Sanction Guidelines and Case Histories that the DEC found relevant.
-If the DEC grants the Petition then the DEC must state the effective date of Respondent's eligibility for reinstatement.
-If the DEC denies Respondent's Petition and does not authorize a Renewed Petition, or the DEC denies Respondent's Renewed Petition, then the DEC must issue a revocation. - c.
-If the DEC or Appeals Commission has granted a Petition for Reinstatement Eligibility or Renewed Petition for Reinstatement Eligibility, then Respondent must timely satisfy any remaining CFP Board certification requirements before CFP Board will reinstate Respondent.
+The DEC must issue its final order that grants or denies the Petition and states the date, if any, after which Respondent may file a Renewed Petition.
+The DEC's final order also must set forth the DEC's factual findings and any mitigating or aggravating factors, and any Sanction Guidelines and Case Histories that the DEC found relevant.
+If the DEC grants the Petition or Renewed Petition, then the DEC must state the effective date of Respondent's eligibility for reinstatement.
+If the DEC denies Respondent's Petition and does not authorize a Renewed Petition, or the DEC denies Respondent's Renewed Petition, then the DEC must issue a revocation.

+c.
+If the DEC or Appeals Commission has granted a Petition or Renewed Petition, then Respondent must timely satisfy any remaining CFP Board certification requirements before CFP Board will reinstate Respondent.